 If you want to know more about a personal relationship with God, go here.

-Hasset Anteneh is a senior at Westside Los Angeles’ Lighthouse Christian Academy.
+Hasset Anteneh is a student at Westside Los Angeles’ Lighthouse Christian Academy.